FINDING THE LINE is a film about fear, it’s paralyzing grip on humans and how it affects our decision-making.

 Since the Olympics Anna has branched out with the aim of developing her skiing skills and progressing the sport she loves in ways that competition wouldn’t allow.
 Anna has managed herself and liaised with a range of sporting brands (including Lululemon, Bolle Eyewear, Rip Curl, Dakine) and an array of media (including ESPN, NBC, Channel 10 Australia, SBS Australia and the ABC).

 Since 2011 Nat has been traveling the world as a top competitor in freeride skiing events, including the Freeride and Freeskiing World Tours.
 Now based in Chamonix, her focus has broadened to ski mountaineering and steep skiing.

-Since 2014 Nat has been involved in several action films at both an athlete and a producer.
-Nat has a strong history in financing ski projects including collaborating on the Shifting Ice expedition and ‘Chicks with Stix’ a long running Australian women’s ski camp.
-Nat has a Bachelor in Fine Arts, majoring in Painting.
+Since 2014 Nat has been involved in several action-sports films at both an athlete and a producer.
+Nat has experience fundraising and producing content for ski projects including collaborating on the Shifting Ice expedition and which lead her to being awarded a National Geographic Young Explorer Grant and filming with Shades of Winter.